pvarshh/tennis-prediction/README.md

 </div>

-This table compares the average length of matches across different tournament levels (i.e. Grand Slams 'G', Masters 'M', etc.) and surfaces. we can observe that Grand Slam matches on Clay, Grass, and Hard surfaces are typically longer than other typical ATP matches."
+This table compares the average length of matches across different tournament levels (i.e. Grand Slams 'G', Masters 'M', etc.) and surfaces.
+Entries with 0 mean that there was no match that was played on that surface at that tournament level.
+We can observe that Grand Slam matches on Clay, Grass, and Hard surfaces are typically longer than other typical ATP matches.
+This is to be expected since Grand Slam matches are extremely high stakes and career-defining games.

 <div>